 Internal derangement of knee is a term used for a group of disorders involving disruption of the normal functioning of the ligaments or cartilages or menisci of the knee joint.

-It must be stressed that it is vague term and its use is reducing in orthopedic practice and literature.
-The term was more common when the diagnostic work up was limited and conditions of similar symptoms were clubbed together.
+It must be stressed that it is a vague term and its use is reducing in orthopedic practice and literature.
+The term was more common when the diagnostic workup was limited and conditions of similar symptoms were clubbed together.

 Thus, there is an internal damage to the resulting in certain disorders of joint including torn meniscus, loose bodies in the knee and damaged ligaments.

-Internal derangement of knee does not include chronic disorders such as osteoarthritis of the knee, chondromalacia patellae, discoid meniscus and meniscal cysts.
+Internal derangement of the knee does not include chronic disorders such as osteoarthritis of the knee, chondromalacia patellae, discoid meniscus, and meniscal cysts.

 There is often a preceding acute event resulting in soft tissue injury to knee structures.